-The Rice Irrigation Contest produced a broad range of results in terms of water use between the twenty-four fields entered (6 Zero Grade, 9 furrow, and 9 levee.
-In 2023, furrow irrigated rice was used in nine contest fields with an average yield of 197.43 BPA and an average WUE of 5.52 bushels/inch.
-Flood irrigation was used on six fields.
-The average yield was 218.4 BPA and average WUE was 5.45 bushels/inch.
-Zero grade irrigation was used on six fields.
-The average yield was 198.97 and the average WUE was 7.07 bushels/inch.
+The Rice Irrigation Contest produced a broad range of results in terms of water use between the twenty-four fields entered (4 Zero Grade, 10 furrow, and 10 levee).
+In 2024, furrow irrigated rice was used in the six contest fields harvested, with an average yield of 214 BPA and an average WUE of 5.94 bushels/inch.
+Flood irrigation was used on the six fields harvested.
+The average yield was 225 BPA and average WUE was 5.33 bushels/inch.
+Zero grade irrigation was used on the 4 fields harvested.
+The average yield was 241 and the average WUE was 9.25 bushels/inch.
 Tabular results from the rice contest are shown in Table 5.
-Two entries did not meet the minimum yield in Row Rice, and one entry withdrew prior to harvest.
-One entry in the levee rice category did not meet the minimum yield, and three entries withdrew prior to harvest.
-One entry in the zero-grade category withdrew prior to harvest.
-Six fields were planted with RT FP 7521, three fields were planted with RT 7321 FP, two fields were planted with RT 753, two fields were planted with DG 263, and there was one field of CLM04.
+All rice entries that were officially harvested met the minimum yield.
+In Row Rice, and four entries withdrew prior to harvest.
+In levee rice, four entries withdrew prior to harvest.
+In the zero-grade category all fields were harvested.
+Five fields were planted with RT FP 7521, four fields with 7421, one field with 7321, one each of 7331, 7323, 7302, and 753.
+There were two fields planted with DG 263, and there was one field of CLM04.

-The average rice yield in the contest was 212.11 BPA and the average rice water use efficiency was 5.83 bushels/inch Table 5.
-The yield average for the rice contest was 26.94% higher than the state average rice yield of 167 BPA for 2018 (USDA National Agriculture Statistics Service, 2019).
+The average rice yield in the contest was 225.13 BPA, and the average rice water use efficiency was 6.4 bushels/inch Table 5.
+The yield average for the rice contest was 34.7% higher than the state average rice yield of 167 BPA for 2018 (USDA National Agriculture Statistics Service, 2019).